GSRC Resources

 • SeanqSnyder: From Navajo and Southern Ute is part of a two spirited dancing couple with Adrian Matthias Stevens.
 The couple made headlines in 2017 after being disqualified for competing together in a couples powwow.
 They’ve been able to use that attention to advocate for the indigenous queer community.

-• Ad.matthias: From Northern Ute, Shoshone-Bannock and San Carlos Apche, Adrian Matthias Stevens is a two spirt individual who is part of a dancing couple with Sean Snyder.
+• Ad.matthias: From Northern Ute, Shoshone-Bannock and San Carlos Apche, Adrian Matthias Stevens is a two spirit individual who is part of a dancing couple with Sean Snyder.
 The couple made headlines in 2017 after being disqualified for competing together in a couples powwow.
 They’ve been able to use that attention to advocate for the indigenous queer community.

 • Ohkairyn: Part of the Alexis Nakota Sioux Nation and a two-spirit social media advocate.